Choosing a suitable software development methodology can be challenging.

 How?

-Engineers are granted the freedom to make decisions based on their knowledge and judgment.
-Provided, of course, they’re experienced enough to do so.
+Engineers are granted the freedom to make decisions based on their knowledge and judgment, provided they’re experienced enough to do so.

-Such an approach highly contributes to a quick application of alterations needed in the software, and it also keeps your developers motivated.
+Such an approach highly contributes to the quick application of needed alterations in the software, and it also keeps your developers motivated.

-Treating your developers as competent, motivated professionals rather than robots writing code is the key here.
+Treating your developers as competent, motivated professionals rather than robots writing code is key here.

 Principle 7: Optimize the Whole

-It means we need to focus on improving the entire process of delivering software and not just the development phase.
+This principle emphasizes focusing on improving the entire process of delivering software, not just the development phase.

 Suboptimization is a big issue in software development.
 There are two vicious cycles into which Lean development teams tend to fall because of suboptimization.

 The first is releasing poorly coded products just for the sake of speed.
-When we pressure our developers to deliver at all costs, they release code that may or may not address quality standards.
+When we pressure developers to deliver at all costs, they release code that may or may not meet quality standards.

-This can increase the complexity of the code, resulting in more bugs.
-This means more work for the developers and more pressure on them to deliver quickly… so the cycle continues non-stop.
+This increases the complexity of the code, resulting in more bugs.
+This means more work for the developers and more pressure on them to deliver quickly, perpetuating the cycle.

-The second issue comes with testing.
-When testers are overloaded, it creates long delays between developers writing code and testing, and giving feedback.
-This means that developers continue writing code that can be defective, resulting in many bugs and requiring more testing.
+The second issue arises with testing.
+When testers are overloaded, it creates long delays between developers writing code, testing it, and receiving feedback.
+This means that developers may continue writing defective code, leading to more bugs and requiring more testing.

-Optimizing the whole principle encourages Lean teams to remove such issues by operating to understand capacity and impact better.
+Optimizing the whole principle encourages Lean teams to remove these issues by operating with a better understanding of capacity and impact.

 Lean and Agile are popular software development methodologies.
-While both methods promote productivity and fast delivery, we highly recommend that you understand the dissimilarities in their guaranteed correct application.
+While both methods promote productivity and fast delivery, it's essential to understand their differences for correct application.

 Let’s take a look.